Saturday, October 19, 2024

 METHODOLOGY

 Armed Conflict Location and Event Data (ACLED) collect and verify data about current wars on a weekly basis, and the Wikipedia sets out their data in an easy to use table.
-The Wiki also is the source for information about the cause of each war.
+Wikipedia also is the source for information about the cause of each war

-The specific method used here, which looks at the causes of all the conflicts that are taking place in real time, contrasts with the approach taken by war theorists, who seem to have a more generalist take on war, offering causes based on Freudian, Marxian, economic, evolutionary, religious and other frameworks.
+The specific method used here, which looks at the causes of all the conflicts that are taking place in real time, contrasts with the approach taken by war theorists, who tend to take a more generalist take on war, offering causes based on Freudian, Marxian, economic, evolutionary, religious and other frameworks.

 RELATIVE PEACE IS POSSIBLE